 Add frozen peas, sliced mushrooms, tuna, and grated cheddar cheese.
 Fold these in gently.

-This is what it looks like once all ingredients are folded in.
+This is what the tuna noodle casserole ingredients looks like once all ingredients except noodles are folded in.
 It’s not pretty, but that’s okay!

 Cook the egg noodles for 7 minutes…